orbeon/orbeon-forms-doc/form-runner/advanced/singleton-form.md

 - 1: if she can access exactly one form data, she is redirected to the *edit* page for that form.
 - 2 or more: a message, as warns her she can't create any additional form data, and links to the *summary* page for that form, which she can use to pick the form data she wants to edit.

+[SINCE Orbeon Forms 2024.1.3] Database checks now prevent a user who already has access to form data from creating additional data, protecting singleton forms against adversarial attempts to create multiple entries.
+This improvement is available on all supported databases except Oracle.

 ![Message when multiple documents are found](../images/singleton-form-multiple.png)

 ### Summary page